Teach with EXTENDED EDUCATION!

 Review of Extension Course Proposals

-For Non-Credit Courses the department review and comment indicates the:
+For non-credit courses, the department review process indicates that the:

-- Department has had the opportunity to review and comment
+- Appropriate academic department has had the opportunity to review and comment on the course content;

-- Course meets the intent for non-credit offerings
+- Course meets the criteria for non-credit offerings; and

 - Faculty meets standards for teaching a non-credit offering

-Material has been provided to allow a judgment on these issues.
-Decisions beyond those outlined above will be made by the College of eLearning & Extended Education.
+Decisions beyond those outlined above will be made by the College of Extended Education & Global Engagement.